-At the same time, cervical cancer is one of the most preventable and successfully treatable forms of cancer, if it is diagnosed early and managed effectively.
+Cervical cancer is one of the most preventable and successfully treatable forms of cancer, if it is detected and diagnosed early, and managed effectively.
 Like many cancers, the earlier cervical cancer is detected, the higher the chances are of survival.

-WHO estimates that achieving and sustaining the 90:70:90 targets will avert 70 million new cases of cervical cancer and 62 million deaths in 78 low- and middle-income countries in the coming decades.
+WHO estimates that achieving and sustaining the 90:70:90 targets will avert 74 million new cases of cervical cancer and 62 million deaths in 78 low- and middle-income countries in the coming decades.

 Two articles published in The Lancet show that 62 million women's lives could be saved by 2120 if the World Health Organization (WHO) proposed measures for cervical cancer elimination are implemented.

 This analysis in 78 low-income and lower-middle-income countries describes the mortality impact of achieving WHO cervical cancer elimination targets.

 17 November marks the Cervical Cancer Elimination Day of Action and the second anniversary of the launch of the World Health Organization’s (WHO) Global strategy to accelerate the elimination of cervical cancer as a public health problem.